johncramblitt/cap-algorithm/README.md

         rank: array.
 REQUIRED.
 2D numpy array of rank.

     Returns:
         2-dimensional array.
-Array of cold-air pooling signal for each pixel in the digital elevation model.
+Array of CAP signal for each pixel in the digital elevation model.
             1 = CAP
             0 = no signal
            -1 = no CAP